linrally/ndi-serial-emulator/README.md

 Set one end of the two-way virtual serial connection in `main.py`, and the other in `main.cpp` (or whatever other program you plan to use to issue commands to the serial emulator).
 If using the NDI C API code provided, build with CMAKE.

 Run `main.py` and `./build/main`

+## Future Work
+- Implement full error management in accordance with NDI API
+- Pipe output from MediaPipe (or another face tracking program) into BrainSight
+- Package into a Python library